alexgonca/howto_athena_twitter/README.md

-# How to query Twitter data on AWS Athena
+# How to query Twitter data on Amazon Athena

 ## Preparing your data